Welcome to the Official Website of Otter Lake Water District

 Billing

 Otter Lake Water District Ratepayers are billed annually through your Municipal taxes with the Municipality of Spallumcheen.
-This will include an annual tax of $425.00, a base rate of $220.00 plus your metered tolls.
-All fees are due July 4 of each calendar year.
+This will include an annual tax of $425.00.

 The increase for the tax rate this year is due to not enough being collected for the amortization of our system.
 The Board of Trustees felt it should pass Bylaw 166 to increase the taxes by $100.
 It's a small step, but an important one.